-Our annual review of our Modern Slavery policy will be conducted shortly.
+Our annual review of our Modern Slavery policy was conducted in the recent reporting period.
 Our webpage is a central point of information for all staff and contains contact numbers for those within the business who have the relevant expertise to answer questions on Modern Slavery.
 We are keeping track of any staff queries received to understand whether there are any areas for improvement in our staff education.
-As above, we can now track viewing statistics regarding our website.
-Our internal Modern Slavery experts have conducted interactive workshops for key stakeholders which enabled us to check in on staff understanding in a meaningful way.
-We have also collated e-learning completion rates and arranged to check in with the staff who have not completed their training in 2023.
+As above, we also track viewing statistics regarding our website.